ynovations/Flickr_App/README.md

 # README

-Give a Flickr User ID, the app lists down all uploaded photos of the user.
+Given a Flickr User ID, the app lists down all uploaded photos of the user.

 Instructions: